Arshbir-singh/cisco-networking-labs/03-single-area-ospf/README.md

 show ip ospf neighbor
 ```

-Confirms each router has formed a FULL adjacency with both of its ring neighbours.
+Confirms each router has formed a FULL adjacency with both of its ring neighbors.

 ![OSPF Neighbors](screenshots/ospf-neighbors.png)